-The (CEA) between the State of Louisiana / LED and LSU commits LSU to provide EA, as the anchor tenant, with 30,000 square feet of space in the LDMF by Fiscal Year 2012 and construction on the LMDF is well underway.
+The (CEA) between the State of Louisiana / LED and LSU commits LSU to provide EA, as the anchor tenant, with 30,000 square feet of space in the LDMF by Fiscal Year 2012.
+As of the report date, construction on the LMDF is well underway and EA has occupied the second floor and commenced operations in the new space.